 Either way, Rapid RH® testing yields this valuable information almost immediately, avoiding costly delays and potentially enhancing project profitability.

-The results also further demonstrate the superiority of Rapid RH® testing over MVER via Calcium Chloride (CaCl) testing.
+The results also further demonstrate the superiority of Rapid RH® testing over ASTM F1869, the standard for what is often called the calcium chloride (CaCl) test.
 Not only does Rapid RH® testing generate scientifically sound data that is essential to successful flooring project outcomes in a way that the CaCl test cannot, but it gives these fully accurate and usable results in a fraction of the time.

-Finally, here at Wagner Meters, we are excited about the release of these results, but we aren’t altogether surprised.
+Undoubtedly, we at Wagner Meters are excited about the study’s findings and the changes to the F2170 standard, but we aren’t altogether surprised.
 As many of you know, we have long designed our Rapid RH® system to give you very close readings, generally within ± 3-5% of the final 72-hour reading, within the first hour.

-While it has always been possible to predict your final reading almost immediately with our product, these results from the new P&B study can help you fine-tune your initial prediction by the 24-hour mark, adding confidence to your decision and streamlining your project workflow.
+While it has always been possible to predict your final reading almost immediately with our product, the new change in the ASTM F2170 standard means you can now have official test results within one day, adding confidence to your decisions and streamlining your project workflow.